YunyyYY/Intro-to-Operating-System/Notes/P3_Notes.md

 // addr: pgdir, data: 0, cnt: PGSIZE
 ```

 This is some assmbler inline instruciton.
+It in essnece  set the memory segmentation starting from `addr` with size `cnt` with the value `data`.

 Create PTEs for linear addresses starting at `la` that refer to physical addresses starting at `pa`. `la` and size might not be page-aligned.